 7. Xantos – Letoon: This ancient city is near Fethiye and consists of temples.
 UNESCO recognized it in 1988.

-8. Safranbolu: Added by UNESCO in 1994, with its unique architecture and retrospective designs.
+8. Safranbolu: Added by UNESCO in 1994, with its unique architecture and retrospective architecture.

 9. Troy Ancient City: The ancient city of Çanakkale was added by UNESCO in 1998.

-10. Selimiye Mosque: This mosque, one of the most important structures of Mimar Sinan, was added to the UNESCO compilation in 2011.
+10. Selimiye Mosque: This mosque in Edirne, one of the most important structures of Mimar Sinan, was added to the UNESCO compilation in 2011.

 11. Çatalhöyük Ruins: This is the oldest settlement in the world. Çatalhöyük, which reflects a history of nine thousand years, entered UNESCO list in 2012.